 b) Partial suspension involves selective restriction on attendance at, or access to, University facilities, programmes or courses of study (including student placement), and selective prohibition on exercising the functions or duties of any office or committee membership in the University, the exact details to be specified in writing.
 It may also include a requirement that the student have no contact of any kind with a named person or persons.

 Suspension or partial suspension pending a hearing will not be used as a penalty.
 The power to suspend or partially suspend under this provision is to protect the members of the University in general or a particular member, or other persons including patients, pupils, clients, or members of the public, and the power shall be used only where the Vice-Chancellor is of the opinion that it is necessary to take such action.
 Written reasons for the decision shall be recorded and made available to the student.
-The College nominee may also be obliged to provide a copy of the written reasons for the decision to the relevant Professional Body.
+The Case Officer may also be obliged to provide a copy of the written reasons for the decision to the relevant Professional Body.

-In cases deemed urgent, the Vice-Chancellor or his/her nominee shall be empowered to suspend a student with immediate effect, provided that the opportunities mentioned in 7.4 above are given thereafter, and the matter is reviewed within 7 working days.
+In cases deemed urgent, the Vice-Chancellor or their nominee shall be empowered to suspend a student with immediate effect, provided that the opportunities mentioned in 7.4 above are given thereafter, and the matter is reviewed within 7 working days.

 Where there are significant developments a review of the suspension or partial suspension shall be arranged by Academic Services as soon as possible.
 Such a review will not involve a meeting or submissions made in person, but the student shall be entitled to submit written representations.
-Any decision taken to lift the suspension or partial suspension shall rest with the Vice-Chancellor or his/her nominee.
+Any decision taken to lift the suspension or partial suspension shall rest with the Vice-Chancellor or their nominee.

 When the outcome of a police investigation and (where applicable) court proceedings is known, Academic Services shall arrange for the case to be determined as soon as practically possible.
-In the event that both the College and Academic Services agree that the Committee of Enquiry can proceed at an earlier stage, the written consent of the student will be obtained.
+In the event that both the Case Officer and Academic Services agree that the Committee of Enquiry can proceed at an earlier stage, the written consent of the student will be obtained.

 8. Committee of Enquiry